ritvika-talreja/ev-analytics-dashboard/README.md

 6. Open the app in your browser at `http://127.0.0.1:8050/`.

-## File Structure
-- `app.py`: Main application script for the dashboard.
-- `Electric_Vehicle_Data.csv`: Dataset used for analysis.
-- `requirements.txt`: List of Python dependencies.
-- `Screenshot 2025-01-23 at 9.05.01 AM.png`: Example screenshot of the dashboard.

 ## Dataset
 The dataset `Electric_Vehicle_Data.csv` includes information about EVs, such as:
 - Vehicle Identification and Registration: Includes VIN (partial), vehicle ID, registration details (county, city, state, postal code), and legislative district.